-As complete eradication of the mosquito vector is impossible, vaccination seems to be the most promising protection strategy against dengue fever.
-The co-circulation of the four dengue virus serotypes in most areas together with the complex pathogenesis have considerably hampered vaccine development (Ghosh and Dar, 2015; WHO, 2015).
-One dengue vaccine has been licensed, Dengvaxia® (CYD-TDV, developed by Sanofi Pasteur), and approximately five additional vaccine candidates are in clinical development, with two (developed by NIH/Butantan and Takeda) now in phase III trials (Vannice et al. 2016; Wichmann et al. 2017).
-The CYD-TDV vaccine is a live recombinant tetravalent dengue vaccine that is currently recommended in three doses at 0, 6, and 12 months, but it only has moderate efficacy.
+2Max Planck Institute of Molecular Plant Physiology, Potsdam-Golm, Germany have considerably hampered vaccine development (Ghosh and Dar, 2015; WHO, 2015).
+One dengue vaccine has been licensed, Dengvaxia® (CYD-TDV, developed by Sanofi Pasteur) and approximately five additional vaccine candidates are in clinical development, with two (developed by NIH/Butantan and Takeda) now in phase III trials (Vannice et al., 2016; Wichmann et al., 2017).
+The CYD-TDV vaccine is a live recombinant tetravalent dengue vaccine that is currently recommended in three doses at 0, 6 and 12 months, but it only has moderate efficacy.
 The other five vaccine candidates currently under evaluation in clinical trials include other live-attenuated vaccines, as well as subunit, DNA and purified inactivated vaccine candidates (www.who.int).
 Development of dengue vaccine that is effective for infants and children is needed to reduce the dengue burden.